edompedro/backend-recipe/README.md

 - `services/` — Business logic and database access
 - `src/` — Main entry point
 - `tests/` — Test files

 ---

+## Notes

+- Ensure your MongoDB instance is running and accessible at the URL specified in `.env`.
+- Run `npx prisma generate` after changing your Prisma schema.

+---